Coach Holidays UK from £65

 There are very few places in the world that are able to cram in so much beautiful scenery, history and culture as the glorious United Kingdom.
 You needn't travel far if you're looking for somewhere new and the best thing is, it's all on your doorstep!

-Cross over the Irish Sea and venture into Northern Ireland that's full of hefty mountains, river-strewn glens, heritage sites and some of the most bracing coastlines in Britain.
+Cross over the Irish Sea and venture into Northern Ireland that's full of mountains, glens, heritage sites and some of the most bracing coastlines in Britain.
 Visit the capital, Belfast where you'll find the Titanic Belfast Museum and other cultural attractions.
-Check out the walled city of Londonderry and the tiny cathedral city of Armagh.
 Brave the elements in search of Giant's along the famous Causeway and join in the Craic with the locals.
-UK coach holidays certainly provide a bit of everything without the need for travelling too far!

 *From price is based on 4 days.
 Shorter breaks are available for less, check our special offers page for more great deals and holidays in the UK.

 To help you have an enjoyable holiday in the UK, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO):